-Conversion of forests and other open lands for residential development significantly reduces landbased carbon sequestration.
+Conversion of forests and other open lands for residential and other development significantly reduces land-based carbon sequestration.
 Forest conservation in municipal watersheds, such as in Haskill Basin, the Beaver Lake area, and Swift and Lazy Creeks, should be documented for the carbon storage benefits.
-By comparing long-term carbon storage to likely carbon loss from plausible land-use conversion scenarios, the City may count avoided loss of carbon against its emission-reduction goals.
-This would work essentially like a carbon offset, and the City can claim a portion of avoided emissions in proportion to its share in the conservation effort.
-For example, if the City provides half the funds for purchase of a conservation easement, the City can count half of the avoided loss of carbon against emission-reduction goals.
+By comparing long-term carbon storage to likely carbon loss from plausible land-use conversion scenarios, the City may count avoided loss of carbon against its emission-reduction objectives.
+This would work essentially like a carbon offset, and the City can deduct a portion of avoided emissions in proportion to its share in the conservation effort.
+For example, if the City provides half the funds for the purchase of a conservation easement, the City can deduct half the avoided emissions.